nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   * Cons: Add Command is lengthy to type out, might be hard to remember the syntax.
 * **Alternative 2:** Make only a few specific parameters compulsory.
   * Pros: Patient registration will be faster.
-  * Cons: If user forgets to update missing details, there will be no one to contact in an emergency.
+  * Cons: If user forgets to update missing details, during an emergency there might not be an emergency contact to call.

 We opted for Alternative 1 to make almost all parameters compulsory as the autocomplete feature we implemented will aid users in typing out the Add Command.